bhasa/server/docs/protocol.md

 Individual versions are immutable.
 Version history is append-only.
 The only way to modify a function is to publish a new version to the server.

     GET /item/?himpl=<hash>                 // Get the article whose "impl" hashes to <hash>
-    PUT /item/                             // Publish a new version
+    POST /item/                             // Publish a new version

 ## Version JSON